2026 Lewisham London Borough Council election

-The 2026 Lewisham London Borough Council election will take place on 7 May 2026, as part of the 2026 United Kingdom local elections.
-All 54 members of Lewisham London Borough Council will be elected, along with the Mayor of Lewisham.
-The election will take place alongside the local elections in the other London boroughs.
+The 2026 Lewisham London Borough Council election took place on 7 May 2026 as part of the 2026 United Kingdom local elections.
+All 54 members of Lewisham London Borough Council were elected; the 2026 Lewisham mayoral election was held simultaneously to determine the council's leader.
+The election took place alongside the local elections in the other London boroughs.

+Prior to the election, the council was under Labour majority control.
+The election saw Labour lose most of its seats.
+The Green Party won a majority on the council for the first time, taking 40 of the 54 seats.
+As well as the Greens winning the majority of the seats, their candidate Liam Shrivastava also won the associated mayoral election.